 Am I guaranteed results?

 Like all medical procedures, PIT procedures have a success and failure rate.
 An initial consultation with a Physician will determine if you are a good candidate.
-If you are a good candidate, our success rate is between 70-90% after 4-8 treatments.

 How many treatments will I need?

 While each person and condition are different, the average number of treatments required for most patients is six to eight.
 These injections are usually performed every 1-3 weeks.

 One of the significant benefits of perineural injection therapy is that there is no downtime, and you can return to activity immediately after the injections.

 What is the cost?

 Because each patient is unique, both in their condition to be treated and in which approach is best for them, the pricing of procedures can vary considerably from patient to patient.
 An evaluation will give you a better idea of condition, treatment, and costs specific to your situation.

 Insurance does not cover this procedure, nor is Regenerative Performance contracted with any insurance companies.

 You can get started by booking an appointment with Dr. Timmermans by calling 480-508-4226